CTCL/election-websites/CONTRIBUTING.md

 Run `grunt watch` before starting development.
 It will check your source files for errors, automatically fix many of them, and compile assets for you.

-A precommit task will lint your PHP files
+A precommit task will lint your PHP files.

 ### Assets (CSS, JavaScript and images)